Tagudin: Etymology

 The name of the municipality was derived from a native cotton drying rack called "tagudan."
 A Spaniard who came to the place asked for its name, wrote it as the settlement when told by a resident, who thought that he was asking the name of the traditional apparatus she was using.

 History

-According to William Scott, "Chinese and Japanese ships bartered gold in Tagudin in Juan de Salcedo's day."
+According to William Henry Scott, "Chinese and Japanese ships bartered gold in Tagudin in Juan de Salcedo's day."

 Records of Saint Augustine's Parish record that Spanish Conquistadors headed by Juan de Salcedo, together with the Augustinian missionaries, started to move northward from Manila in 1571.
 On 5 January 1586 they founded the first towns of Laoag, Bulatao, Kaog and Tagudin.

 In 1818, Tagudin became a part of Ilocos Sur and thus the southern gateway to the province.
 The first two sundials were constructed in Tagudin in 1841 and 1845, respectively, by Father Juan Sorolla.